matthew-valenti/jompx-org/docs/setup.md

 Deploying to a different account and Region https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/

+Run boostrap on each account (that we will deploy to).
+TODO: Can we automate this?
+We may be able to do this across all accounts in one command.

 npx cdk bootstrap --profile account2-profile --trust ACCOUNT1 --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://ACCOUNT2/us-west-2
 *--trust ACCOUNT1 to allow ACCOUNT1 to deploy into ACCOUNT2.

 pipeline.addStage(new CdkpipelinesDemoStage(this, 'Prod', {
     env: { account: 'ACCOUNT2', region: 'us-west-2' }
 }));

+You must deploy a pipeline manually once.
+After that, the pipeline will keep itself up to date from the source code repository, so make sure the code in the repo is the code you want deployed.

 ```
 nx login cdk --profile jompx-cicd-test